andreasKroepelin/polylux/themes/university.typ

             )
         )

-        if "footer-deco" in slide-info {
+        if "footer" in slide-info {
-            slide-info.footer-deco
+            slide-info.footer
         } else {
             v(2fr)

-            footer-deco()
+            footer()
         }
     }